karthikey-yadav/retail-object-detection-using-YOLO-v10/README.md

+Below is a **clean, plain README.md text** that you can **directly copy–paste** into your project.
+No special formatting tricks, no explanations in between.

+---

-AI Self-Checkout System using YOLO
+# AI Self-Checkout System using YOLO

-Overview
+## Overview

-This project implements a simple AI-based self-checkout system using YOLO object detection.
+This project implements a **simple AI-based self-checkout system** using **YOLO object detection**.
 The system detects products placed in a checkout area using a camera and automatically generates a bill without using barcodes or RFID.

-The project is intended as a baseline implementation for academic projects, demos, and research in computer vision–based retail automation.
+The project is intended as a **baseline implementation** for academic projects, demos, and research in computer vision–based retail automation.

+---

-Objectives
+## Objectives

-Detect products using a YOLO model
+* Detect products using a YOLO model

-Identify and count products automatically
+* Identify and count products automatically

-Generate a simple bill based on detected items
+* Generate a simple bill based on detected items

-Perform detection in real time using a single camera
+* Perform detection in real time using a single camera

+---

-System Architecture
+## System Architecture

 Camera Input
 ↓